smith6jt-cop/ADIIDAS/README.md

 &emsp;&emsp;- Annotations are refined and merged when stains are in contact using the “group_algo” function

-&emsp;Distance between islets is calculated using the “line_algo” function
+&emsp;- Distance between islets is calculated using the “line_algo” function

 &emsp;&emsp;- Centroids for each islets are created and x and y coordinates for each annotation are determined

 &emsp;&emsp;- A line annotation is created between the centroid of an annotation and the nearest annotations, and the length of the line is measured to determine the distance to the closest islet

-&emsp;Measurements are exported.
+&emsp;- Measurements are exported.